kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject.md

 **IMPORTANT:** Importing this package will overwrite all of your existing files listed below.

-**Changes will be required to reconfigure gameObjects in BeginScene, and MiniGameScene, and MiniGame PickUp Prefabs which use GameData.cs, PlayerController.cs, and PickUp.cs.  **
+**Changes are required to reconfigure GameObjects in BeginScene, MiniGameScene, and Asset Prefabs: PickUp.**  Due to changes in GameData.cs, PlayerController.cs, and PickUp.cs.

-**You may choose not to import the following items, and instead, paste the updated code into your scripts:**
-- GameData.cs,
-- PlayerController.cs
-- PickUp.cs

 **InventorySystem Package Included Files:**
 **Overwrite of Existing Files**